![]() |

-Contextual Notes: The sixth chapter of Isaiah is the account of the Grand Vision of Isaiah, and usually tagged as the calling of Isaiah.
+The sixth chapter of Isaiah is the account of the Grand Vision of Isaiah, and usually tagged as the calling of Isaiah.
 Jeremiah (Jer.
-1:1-10) and Ezekiel (Ezek.
+1:1-19) and Ezekiel (Ezek.
 1:1-3:3) had similar callings.
-All three of them caught a glimpse of the Court of Heaven and felt themselves physically in the Lord’s presence.
-The focus of this vision if the Lord ‘high and lifted up.’
-While the others’ calls constitute the beginning of Jeremiah and Ezekiel’s prophecies, Isaiah’s is not recorded until chapter 6.
+All three of them caught a glimpse of the Court of Heaven and felt themselves physically in the Lord’s manifest presence.
+The focus of Isaiah’s vision is of the Lord ‘high and lifted up.’
+While the Jeremiah’s and Ezekiel’s calls inaugurate their prophecies, Isaiah’s is not recorded until chapter 6.
 Why is that?
-Chapters 1-5 form a preface to the prophecy of Isaiah.
+Why isn’t Isaiah’s calling in his first chapter?
+Because his call is so profound that chapters 1-5 are actually an introduction to his commissioning and even to Isaiah’s entire prophecy.

-Note the context.
-Chapters 1-5 form the preface to the book, including the major themes of God’s holiness, Judah’s sinfulness, the coming judgment, but the hope found in the Branch of the Lord, the Messiah (4:2-6).
-After an incredible vision of the resurrected, glorified Messiah in 6:1-4, the Branch (4:2-6) becomes the stump from which Holy Seed comes in 6:13.
+Let’s see how the context works.
+Chapters 1-5 form the preface to the book highlighting major themes of God’s holiness, Judah’s sinfulness (Isa.
+1:18), the coming judgment (Isa.
+1:21-31; 2:6-4:1; 5:1-30).
+But at the end of chapter 4, Isaiah points to the hope found in the Branch of the Lord, the Messiah (Isa.
+4:2-6).
+After an incredible vision of the resurrected, glorified Messiah in 6:1-4, the Branch (Isa.
+4:2-6) becomes the stump from which Holy Seed comes in 6:13.
 The Seed will then become the Child of Promise of Isaiah 7-9.
-While all the forests burn (Isaiah 9:18-10:19), the Light of Israel, the Holy One (6:1-4) will in a single day burn through His thorns and briers (crucifixion) (10:17), and once the burning anger of judgment on Judah passes (10:33-34), the stump of Jesse will produce a Shoot, a Branch on whom the seven-fold Spirit of God will rest.
+While all the forests burn (Isa.
+9:18-10:19), the Light of Israel, the Holy One (Isa.
+6:1-4) will in a single day burn through His thorns and briers (crucifixion) (Isa.
+10:17), and once the burning anger of judgment on Judah passes (Isa.
+10:33-34), the stump of Jesse will produce a Shoot, a Branch on whom the seven-fold Spirit of God will rest.
 Isaiah’s prophecy is consumed with this Holy One who in chapter six is ‘high and lifted up.’

-Key Truth: Isaiah wrote Isaiah 6 to teach Israel to see the Messiah exalted, be cleansed of their uncleanness, and to embrace their calling.
+Key Truth: Isaiah wrote Isaiah 6 to teach Israel to submit to the exalted Messiah, to be cleansed of their filthiness, and to embrace their missions calling.

-Key Application: Today I want to show you what God’s Word says about your calling to exalt Christ.
+Key Application: Today I want to show you what God’s Word says about your calling to exalt Jesus.

 Sermon Points: